ideawu/ssdb/README.md

 # SSDB - A LevelDB server with zset data type

-SSDB, also known as zdb, is a fast key-value(key-string, key-zset, key-hashmap) persistent storage server, using Google LevelDB as storage engine.
+SSDB, also known as zdb, is a fast key-value(key-string, key-zset, key-hashmap) NoSQL persistent storage server, using Google LevelDB as storage engine.

 ## Features